MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/show-ads-target-audience.md

 > The above examples assume that you did not change any other defaults such as demographic or device settings.

 ## <a name="usingcriterions"></a>Using Target Criterions
-Bing Ads supports other criterion types e.g. product partition and webpage.
+Microsoft Advertising supports other criterion types e.g. product partition and webpage.
 This guide covers criterions that you can use to target your ads by age, day and time, device, gender, location, and profile.
 Where necessary to distinguish from other criterion types the documentation may refer to these entities as *target criterions*.

 ### <a name="synccriterions"></a>Sync Criterions
 Sync the new criterions with campaigns and ad groups.
 For example you can use the Bulk service to download all criterions in the account and discover the mapping between criterions and campaigns and ad groups.
 Let's download the target criterions using Bing Ads API version 12, Bulk file format 6.0, and we can see that each criterion has its own identifier e.g. 101, 102, 103, and so on.